sowcow/pi-sds011-aws-s3/README.md

 - `rake clean` - should remove stored secrets in files around
 - `rake drop` - remove stack, but if data is already there - it needs manual removal

+If Pi SD card has died then to setup new one by using existing AWS stack:
+- `rake secrets`
+- `rake pi`
+- `rake clean`

 # Data format

 CSV contents order: